|Given names:||Leonid Denisovich||Vladimir Alekseyevich|

 Launch from the Baikonur Cosmodrome; landing 55 km northeast of Arkalyk.

-In preparation for the trip to Salyut 7, the crew loaded Soyuz T-15 with their personal belongings, plants grown on MIR, and other items.
-At that time Salyut 7 was still 4000 km ahead of MIR in a lower orbit.
-Therefore on May 04, 1986 MIR was lowered by 13 km in order to speed the approach to Salyut 7 and conserve Soyuz T-15's limited fuel supply for the transfer.
-On May 05, 1986, they undocked from MIR for a day long journey to the Salyut 7 space station and stayed there for 50 days.
+In preparation for the trip to Salyut 7, the crew loaded Soyuz T-15 with their personal belongings, plants grown on Mir, and other items.
+At that time Salyut 7 was still 4000 km ahead of Mir in a lower orbit.
+Therefore on May 04, 1986 Mir was lowered by 13 km in order to speed the approach to Salyut 7 and conserve Soyuz T-15's limited fuel supply for the transfer.
+On May 05, 1986, they undocked from Mir for a day long journey to the Salyut 7 space station and stayed there for 50 days.
 The cosmonauts manually docked with the inoperative Salyut 7 station.
 This was the only flight in history by a single spacecraft between two space stations.
 The Salyut 7 station was found to be ice bound and without electrical power.
 The crew repaired the station, regaining power, heat, and environmental control.
 The also removed experimental results left behind by last crew.